angular-university/au-input/README.md

 The inputs receive an input property named `icon` that identifies which Font Awesome icon we want to apply.

-The value envelope will add the email icon by adding the CSS class "fa-envelope" to the icon, etc.
+The value `envelope` will add the email icon by adding the CSS class `fa-envelope` to the icon, etc.

 The input that you pass inside the component is just a plain HTML input that will be projected inside the component, so all the standard HTML properties of an input apply.